Government procurement: Hungary

 Concession award procedures are also covered within the same legislation, and the fundamental principles set out in Act V of 2013 on the Civil Code, the "ultimate instrument relating to the operation of civil persons and economic organizations", also apply to public procurement.

+Hungarian law requires public sector contracting authorities to pay suppliers within 30 days of delivery or service provision, and also allows suppliers to collect payments due to them directly from the contracting authority's bank account, where it is verified that the company has performed its contract obligations but the contracting authority has not paid within the deadline.

 Ireland

 Government procurement in Ireland is governed by the European Communities (Award of Public Authorities' Contracts) Regulations 2006 and the European Communities (Public Authorities' Contracts) (Review Procedures) Regulations 2010.
-As of 2025, the Minister for Public Expenditure, National Development Plan Delivery and Reform with special responsibility for Public Procurement is Ossian Smyth.
+As of 2025, the Minister for Public Expenditure, Infrastructure, Public Service Reform and Digitalisation with special responsibility for public procurement is Emer Higgins.